tum-pbs/pbdl-book/supervised.md

 in comparison to the more complex variants we'll encounter later on.
 ```

-## Surrogate models
+## Looking ahead

-One of the central advantages of the supervised approach above is that
-we obtain a _surrogate model_ (or "emulator", or "Neural operator"),
-i.e., a new function that mimics the behavior of the original $\mathcal{P}$.
 The numerical approximations of PDE models for real world phenomena are often very expensive to compute.
-A trained
-NN on the other hand incurs a constant cost per evaluation, and is typically trivial
+A trained NN on the other hand incurs a constant cost per evaluation, and is typically trivial
 to evaluate on specialized hardware such as GPUs or NN compute units.

 Despite this, it's important to be careful: